 Michael Sponseller is recognized as one of the outstanding American harpsichordists of his generation.
 A highly diversified career brings him to festivals and concert venues all around in recital, concertosoloist, partner to several of today’s finest musicians, and as an active continuo performer on both harpsichord and organ.
 He studied at the Oberlin Conservatory of Music with Lisa Goode Crawford with additional studies at the Royal Conservatory of Music, The Hague.
 In the next few years, he garnered prizes at the International Harpsichord Competitions of Montréal (1999), the International Harpsichord Competition at Bruges (1998, 2001) as well as First Prizes at both the American Bach Soloists and Jurow International Harpsichord Competitions.

-Mr. Sponseller appears regularly as harpsichordist and continuo organist with several of American’s finest baroque orchestras and ensembles, such as Bach Collegium San Diego, Les Délices, Aston Magna,Tragicomedia, and the Boston Early Music Festival orchestra and can heard on many recordings from Delos, Centaur, Eclectra, and Naxos et al. At home, Michael is a regular presence at Boston’s Emmanuel Music, having performed over 100 sacred cantatas.
-His various recordings include a diverse list of composers, including Bach, Handel, Rameau, Praetorius and Laurenti received excellent reviews throughout the world.
-Early Musica America Magazine has said of his performance of the Bach Concertos, “His well-proportaioned elegance carries the day quite stylishly.”
+Mr. Sponseller appears regularly as harpsichordist and continuo organist with several of American’s finest baroque orchestras and ensembles, such as Bach Collegium San Diego, Les Délices, Aston Magna,Tragicomedia, and the Boston Early Music Festival orchestra and can heard on many recordings from Delos, Centaur, Eclectra, and Naxos et al. At home, he is a regular presence at Boston’s Emmanuel Music, having performed over 100 sacred cantatas.
+His various recordings include a diverse list of composers including Bach, Handel, Rameau, Praetorius and Laurenti , and have garnered excellent reviews throughout the world.
+Early Musica America Magazine noted that, in his performance of the Bach Concertos, “His well-proportioned elegance carries the day quite stylishly.”
 He currently is Artistic Director for Ensemble Florilege.
-He has been on faculty at Longy School of Music, and will be joining the faculty at Oberlin’s Baroque Performance Institute in 2013.
+He has been on faculty at Longy School of Music, and joined the faculty at Oberlin’s Baroque Performance Institute in 2013.

-Praised for her “keen musicianship, agility and seamless control,” Ms. Watson has been recognized by the Concert Artists Guild, Oratorio Society of New York, Joy in Singing, American Bach Society, and Louisville Bach Society competitions.
+Praised for her “keen musicianship, agility and seamless control” (San Antonio Express), Ms. Watson has been recognized by the Concert Artists Guild, Oratorio Society of New York, Joy in Singing, American Bach Society, and Louisville Bach Society competitions.
 Opera audiences have heard her with Boston Lyric Opera, Opera Boston, Boston University Opera Institute, Opera Providence, and the Opera Theater of Pittsburgh in such roles as Tytania in “A Midsummer Night’s Dream,” Adele in “Die Fledermaus,” and Anne Trulove in “The Rake’s Progress.”